cardboard-iguana/cardboard-iguana.com/log/2022-04-02-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### TCP SYN Scan

-TCP SYNC scans (`-sS`) are nmap’s default; sends a RST instead of a ACK at the end of the three-way handshake.
+TCP SYN scans (`-sS`) are nmap’s default; sends a RST instead of a ACK at the end of the three-way handshake.

 Fast.
 Limited to privileged users.